Why does PNC have a Supplier Diversity program?

 How do I get certified as a diverse supplier?

 Certification is a process managed by a third party to determine that a business is diverse.
 PNC encourages diverse suppliers to get certified by relevant organizations.
-PNC maintains corporate membership list for your reference of diversity advocacy organizations that may be helpful to you.
+PNC maintains corporate membership lists for your reference of diversity advocacy organizations that may be helpful to you.
 PNC does not require suppliers to register with any specific organization.

 Does PNC accept self-certified businesses?

 While certification is not a requirement to do business with us, we encourage diverse suppliers to be certified by a relevant organization for access to greater opportunities.
+For businesses that do not hold a certification, a self-certification affidavit located in the registration portal is required to be completed.

 I have a variety of certifications from different federal, state and city municipalities.
 Does PNC accept these certifications?